Psychiatric Policies and Procedures

 ** As a courtesy we send appointment reminders automatically via email.
-Failure to receive an automated reminder does NOT mean that an appointment is cancelled.
-A missed appointment fee will still apply if for any reason do not cancel in time and do not receive a reminder.**
+Failure to receive an automated reminder does NOT mean that an appointment is canceled.
+A missed appointment fee will still apply if for any reason you do not receive a reminder.**

 It is your responsibility to know how much medication you have on hand.
 It is important to monitor your medication supply and to make an appointment when needed.

 Controlled Substances may only be obtained during scheduled appointment times.
 Except in the event that your provider instructs you to pick up a medication at the office or in an otherwise agreed upon situation, expect to obtain prescriptions for controlled substances only at your scheduled appointment.
 If you accidentally lose, misplace, or otherwise destroy any medication falling under the controlled category (for example, benzodiazepines or stimulants), it cannot be refilled early.
 These medications cannot be made available to you without an in-person appointment, and by law cannot be called into a pharmacy.

 Once we have begun treatment, you agree to not make any psychiatric medication changes on your own without a discussion with your prescribing provider first, UNLESS directed by another healthcare professional.